mkdoc/mkdoc/doc/readme/usage.md

 mkcat doc/readme.md | mkpi | mkmsg | mkref | mkout
 ```

-But the stream pipeline version will be faster as it does not need to launch multiple processes and does not convert the stream to JSON.
+But the javascript version will be faster as it does not need to launch multiple processes and does not convert the stream to JSON.